Lal Bahadur Shastri IAS Academy

 This is aimed at officers promoted to the IAS from the state civil services.

-Log on to https://byjus.com/free-ias-prep for more articles and strategy on UPSC exam.
-Visit the BYJU’S Website Notifications page for all news on UPSC exam.
+Visit the BYJU’S website for all news on UPSC exam.